 - These platforms focus on enabling the full lifecycle of delivering predictive applications as they dissent from PC tools and code libraries.

-- Machine Learning Platforms should be integrated as they are well organized towards software system applications which are highly recommended.
+- It should be integrated as they are well organized towards software system applications which are highly recommended.

-- Machine Learning Platforms centralize on assisting trading to know future outcomes like the capability of customers to shop for a given offer or reject the transaction.
+- It centralizes on assisting trading to know future outcomes like the capability of customers to shop for a given offer or reject the transaction.

 Machine Learning Platforms